 A Virtual Private Network is an encrypted, private network running over a public network.
 This enables a smaller, localised network such as a LAN in an office building to be accessible from a remote location such as a customers office or an employee’s home by extending it over the Internet.

 For example, let us imagine that you worked in an office with a laptop.
 Whilst at the office, your laptop is able to access the office network as it is connected via a standard ethernet cable.
 This means being able to use all the shared resources available on the LAN: printers, file servers, intranet and Internet connection.

 However, next week you will be working from home with your laptop.
-You have Internet access at home, but how will you access your files on the file server or the company Intranet?
+You have Internet access at home, but how will you access your files on the file server at the office or the company Intranet?
 Via VPN access, of course!
-You will connect to the Internet and sign on to the VPN server.
+You will connect to the Internet and sign on to your company’s VPN server.
 The Internet then acts as the “cable” connecting you to your office LAN.
 Of course, now all your classified work information is travelling over the Internet.
-Not to worry: the VPN server encrypts all the data travelling across the connection.
+Not to worry: the VPN server encrypts all the data travelling across the connection, making it private.